 Also, if your GPA is rather worse, you should strategically choose as the 3rd preference university with average or lower quality ranking which however still has a good chance to get financed.
 Otherwise, it may happen to you than none of your three applications will be successful – since students with better qualitative indicator (reflecting GPA) will take all the slots at the universities which you applied for.

 As the matching system is rather complicated and successful matching of students depends on choices of other students, we elaborated an indicative matching simulation file that should help students to find out which alternatives are accessible for them.
 The more students participate, the more accurate results students can get.
 It is a google sheet which can be accessed when a student is logged to his faculty gmail account.
-The link is here.
+The link is available here.
+Please, log in with your faculty email address to access the file.
 Please, read the instructions carefully.

 You can opt for self-financing.
 This means that if you get nomination by the IES, but you ended up among substitutes, you can travel abroad.
 You will not have to pay for tuition at the university but you will have to pay all your life-costs.
 Important: if you choose to use the zero-grant option in the selection process, FSV will not include you into the group of substitutes and you will NOT get money from the FSV.
 But you can then try to apply for other funds.